nbphpcouncil/nb-yii-plugin/README.md

 1. Hold down Ctrl key on the first parameter (foo)
 2. Wait to be changed string color to blue
 3. Click (foo)

+It will go to theme file if you use theme.

 ### Code Completion on the view file
 Provide support for code completion on the View file.